elsa-workflows/elsa-documentation/v3/src/pages/docs/installation/elsa-web.md

 app.Run();
 ```

-With that in place, you can now resolve Elsa services to run workflows.
-For example, if your app has a controller, you could inject the `IWorkflowRunner` service and run some workflow.
+This configuration allows your application to use Elsa services for running workflows.

 ## Trying it out

-### Writing to the console
+### Example 1: Console Output

-Add a new controller called `RunWorkflowController` with the following code:
+Add a new controller named `RunWorkflowController`:

-**RunWorkflowController.cs**
+**RunWorkflowController.cs:**

 ```clike
 using Elsa.Workflows.Core.Activities;